SoftUni-Internal/interactive-content/EN/00-Unit-Testing/04-Unit-Testing-Approaches.md

 - Write a test
 - Compile and fail
 - Write enough code to compile
-- Run test and fail
+- Run a test and fail
 - Write code to past test
 - Remove duplication